mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/_index.md

 ##### 4.1.1.2 `DatabasePassword` {#databasepassword}

 This non-persistent entity is only used for editing the `DatabasePassword`.
-It is stored encrypted in the [DatabaseConfiguration](#databaseconfiguration-entity) entity.
+The database password is stored in the Mendix database as an encrypted string in the [DatabaseConfiguration](#databaseconfiguration-entity) entity.

 | Attribute | Description                                          |
 | --------- | ---------------------------------------------------- |